Chris-McGonigle/island-flowers/testing/testing.md

 Other errors regarding unused imports were ignored as these did not alter the functionality of the site.

 Line too long errors were kept to an absolute minimum.
-On occasion such as in settinsg.py files, due to the importance of these files the warnings were ignored.
+On occasion such as in settings.py files, due to the importance of these files, the warnings were ignored.
 Warnings were also ignored where splitting a f-string would change the onscreen rendering layout so these were also left as it, but as stated previous were kept to an absolute minumum.

 <br>